-Graham school recognises that students should be rewarded for good behaviour.
-The school rewards pupils for trying hard and doing their best.
+Graham school recognises that pupils should be rewarded for good behaviour.
+The school/academy rewards pupils for trying hard and doing their best.

-Teachers and support staff give students stamps when they feel that they are warranted.
-These stamps are put into a student's planner and the stamps are then collated on a regular basis to give an overall total.
-This total then goes on for recognition at the school's celebration assemblies where students are able to win prizes dependent on their performance during each term.
+Teachers and support staff give pupils stamps when they feel that they are warranted.
+These stamps are put into a pupil's planner and the stamps are then collated on a regular basis to give an overall total.
+This total then goes on for recognition at the school/academy's celebration assemblies where pupils are able to win prizes dependent on their performance during each term.

-The school will use the following rewards for displaying good behaviour:
+The school/academy will use the following rewards for displaying good behaviour:

 - Certificates

 - Postcards home

 - Principal awards

 - Verbal praise

 - Prizes

 - Reward points

-- End of term whole-class rewards

-- Celebration assemblies
+- End of term whole-class rewards - Celebration assemblies

-Sanctions
+Sanctions System